The Muppet Movie: Plot

 The story opens with the Muppets sitting down for a private screening of a movie that acts as an origin story of how they all met.

 Kermit the Frog lives a simple life in a Florida swamp.
 After he plays his banjo and sings "Rainbow Connection", he is approached by Bernie, a talent agent who encourages him to pursue a career in show business.
 Inspired, Kermit sets off on a cross-country trip to Hollywood.

 He meets Fozzie Bear, who is working as a hapless stand-up comedian, and invites him on his journey.
 The two set out in Fozzie's 1951 Studebaker but are pursued by entrepreneur Doc Hopper and his assistant Max, who try to convince Kermit to be the new spokesfrog of Hopper's struggling French-fried frog legs restaurant franchise.
 Horrified, Kermit refuses, and he and Fozzie drive away.
 Unwilling to accept Kermit's refusal, Hopper follows the pair and resorts to increasingly forceful means of persuasion.
 In an old church, Kermit and Fozzie meet the rock band Dr. Teeth and the Electric Mayhem, and their manager Scooter, who help them disguise their car.
 Driving on, they meet and are joined by Gonzo and his girlfriend Camilla the Chicken, who are also interested in becoming movie stars.
 They trade in their failing vehicle at a used car lot, where they meet Sweetums.
 They invite Sweetums to come with them, but he runs away.
 The others drive away, only for Sweetums to emerge and reveal that he had only gone to pack his things.

-The group meets Miss Piggy at a county fair, and she and Kermit become love-stricken with each other.
+The group meets Miss Piggy at a county fair and she and Kermit become love-stricken with each other.
 When they meet for dinner that night, Hopper and Max abduct Miss Piggy as bait to lure Kermit.
-When they capture Kermit, mad scientist Professor Krassman tries to brainwash him into performing in Hopper's advertisements, but Miss Piggy knocks out Hopper's henchmen and causes Krassman to be brainwashed by his own device.
+When they capture Kermit, Hopper orders mad scientist Professor Krassman to give Kermit an electric lobotomy so that he would willingly perform in Hopper's advertisements, but Miss Piggy knocks out Hopper's henchmen and causes Krassman to have his brain fried by his own device.
 Immediately after the fight, however, Miss Piggy receives a job offer and abandons a devastated Kermit.